paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `rulingnotes`

 #### LEAF TABS
-- Little leather or parchment tab fixed to the outer margin of a leaf as a bookmark.
+- Presence or absence of little leather or parchment tab fixed to the outer margin of a leaf as a bookmark.
 - DB id: `leaftabs`

+#### NOTES ON LEAF TABS
+- Notes and description of little leather or parchment tab fixed to the outer margin of a leaf as a bookmark.
+- DB id: `leaftabsnotes`

 ---
 ### MANIFACTURE OF THE ROLLS